overture-stack/ego/INSTALL.md

 ### Identity Provider

 For the identity provider of your choosing, find the relevant section in the `application.yml` configuration file and the client id and secret you have configured with that IdP.
-For example is Google is your IdP:
+For example if Google is your IdP:

 ```yml